tamaragolub/workout_tracker/README.md

 Homework Assignment

-This assignment was to create an application that can be used to write, save, and delete notes.
-This application used an express backend and save and retrieve note data from a JSON file.
+This assignment was to create an application that can track your workouts.
+A user will be able to create, view, and track daily workouts.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.